A Guide to the Right of Abode in Hong Kong

 - (iv) a British subject married or who had been married to, or was a child of, a person mentioned in sub-paragraph (i), (ii) or (iii);”.

 Because of how the law was defined, even if born abroad, it is possible to be a Hong Kong Belonger without being CUKC as long as you are a Commonwealth citizen (i.e. having citizenship in a Commonwealth country such as Canada, Australia, New Zealand).
 I believe this would only apply in the case where only the mother is a Hong Kong Belonger.
 (Source: HKU Law Society)

 Born Between January 1, 1983 - June 30, 1997

 As of January 1, 1983, all CUKCs became British Dependent Territories Citizens (BDTC).
 While the status is generally the same concept, there are differences in how one can acquire BDTC.

 It is also possible to obtain BDTC status by descent for one generation, if born outside Hong Kong to a BDTC parent also did not inherit it themselves through birth outside Hong Kong.
 (Source: Wikipedia - BDTC is now known as BOTC) If only the mother was a BDTC by birth in Hong Kong or by naturalization, then the child will be a BDTC automatically.
-But if only the father was a BDTC by birth in Hong Kong or by naturalization, the child will only be a BDTC if the parents are married.
+But if only the father was a BDTC by birth in Hong Kong or by naturalization (and not the mother), the child will only be a BDTC if the parents are married.

 BDTC status ceased to exist as of the handover on July 1, 1997, and all BDTC passports expired as of July 1, 1997.